top of page

 6. Confidentiality

-Communication between us is confidential and we shall take all reasonable steps to keep confidential your information except where we are required to disclose it by law, by regulatory bodies, by our insurers or as part of an external peer review.
 We may utilise the services of various third parties to assist in the work undertaken and we may make available to them confidential client information as necessary.
 Third parties may include organisations based locally and/or overseas.
+All or any specialist third parties involved in your affairs will be bound by our client confidentiality terms.

-Unless you inform us otherwise we will presume the right, for the purpose of training or for other business purpose, to mention the fact that you are a client.
+Unless you inform us otherwise, we will presume the right, for the purpose of training or for other business purpose, to mention the fact that you are a client.
 As stated above we will not disclose any confidential information.

 7. Conflicts of interest